weqon/moodle-local_eportfolio/README.md

 ### Please note: This plugin is a "Release Candidate" and should not be used in productive systems. ###

+**Version 0.2.6**

+- New functionality to select the activity to share an ePortfolio for grading if more than one activity is available in a course.
+  - If only one activity is available for ePortfolio grading in the course, the intermediate step is automatically skipped.
+  - If an ePortfolio is shared for viewing or as a template, the intermediate step is also skipped.

 **Version 0.2.5**

 - Workaround for missing configdata for course custom field, until Custom fields API will be implemented.